arcademan21/next-proxy/README.md

 - Easy maintenance and extensibility

 This pattern is fully aligned with the best practices recommended by the Next.js team and the evolution of the framework.

-# Next Proxy

-Universal, secure proxy for Next.js.
-Centralize, audit, and control all external API calls from a single entry point, with support for:

-- Security (hides credentials and backend logic)
-- Configurable CORS
-- Centralized outbound traffic
-- Structured auditing and logging
-- Request/response transformation
-- Access control and validation
-- Rate limiting (custom and in-memory included)
-- Support for relative endpoints via `baseUrl`

-Ideal for projects with multiple external integrations or governance requirements over outbound traffic.

 > ⚠️ **Notice: Turbopack Compatibility**